 Put a BRAKE on collisions

-In 2014, approximately 49 per cent of intersection collisions in St. Albert involved rear end incidents.
-This is a five per cent increase from 2013.
+In 2014, approximately 49 percent of intersection collisions in St. Albert involved rear-ended incidents.
+This is a five percent increase from 2013.

 - Following too close/tailgating

 - Failing to maintain the proper safe distance between two vehicles

 - Failing to account for road conditions/hazardous road conditions

 St. Albert Trail is the key thoroughfare through the city and sees the highest volumes of traffic.
 The majority of rear-end collisions occur along three St. Albert Trail intersections (2012-2014):